acc-aqt/imaeg-processing-toolbox/README.md

 # Image processing toolboxc

-Provides utility functions for image resizing.
+Provides utility functions for image processing.

+Following tools are implemented so far:
+- resize-images

+Call the tool-commands with --help option for further details.

 ## Setting up your own virtual environment